lizh0019/cassava/README.md

 #Prepare Data:

 Training and testing images available in <https://www.kaggle.com/competitions/cassava-leaf-disease-classification/data>
-Simply login Kaggle and download the dataset.
+Simply login Kaggle and download the dataset, and put in ./ensemble-classsification/input/cassava-leaf-disease-classification

 ##Dataset structure: